Top 10 Facts About Giant Pandas

 8. They Have a Thumb-Like Nub

-Unlike most bears and other mammals, they have the ability to grasp as if they had a thumb.
-Their wrist bones protrude due to an elongated bone that allows them to better grasp things as if they had a thumb.
+Unlike most bears and other mammals, they can grasp as if they had a thumb.
+Their wrist bones protrude due to an elongated bone that allows them to grasp things better as if they had a thumb.
 This feature also allows them to hold their young more like a human would rather than like other bears.

 9. Babies Are 1/900th the Size of Their Mother

-When a baby is born, they are not much bigger than a stick of butter and weigh only 5 ounces.
-This means they are only 1/900th the size of their mothers.
-Although they frequently have twins, a giant panda mother is not capable of taking care of more than one baby at a time and therefore one often will die.
+When a baby is born, they are not much bigger than a stick of butter and weigh only 5 ounces, which means they are only 1/900th the size of their mothers.
+Although they frequently have twins, a giant panda mother is not capable of taking care of more than one baby at a time, and therefore one often will die.
 A newborn is born blind and relies on its mother for positioning on the breast, which makes its thumb-like structure essential.

 10. Cannot Crawl Until They Are 3 Months Old